hgducharme/meatball/README.md

 2. Search - Monte Carlo Tree Search (MCTS)
 3. Evaluation - deep neural network

-NOTE: This code is written with readability in mind and is not meant to be optimized (although certain optimizations may occur in future releases).
-There are also instances in this code that can be replaced with data structures or functions in the C++ standard library, but that's no fun so I decided to implement them as an exercise.
+This code is written with readability in mind and is not meant to be optimized (although certain optimizations may occur in future releases).

 # Installation